raghavgarg1257/nodejs-mysql-boilerplate/README.md

 # NodeJS MySQL Boilerplate

-This app defines a very neat and modular structure to start you next prject.
+This app defines a very neat and modular structure to start you next nodejs project.

 Using: MySQL, NodeJS, Express, Bookshelf, Knex